 Phase I studies

-Safety, tolerability and pharmacokinetics of ganaxolone were reported from 7 phase I studies conducted on 87 healthy adult male and 9 healthy adult female volunteers [59].
+Safety, tolerability and pharmacokinetics of ganaxolone were reported from 7 phase I studies conducted on 87 healthy adult male and 9 healthy adult female volunteers 59.
 The first study was open-label, single dose study on 15 male volunteers, testing the following oral doses: 50, 150, 300, 450, and 600 mg.
 In the second study on 16 volunteers higher single doses (900, 1,200 and 1,500 mg) of ganaxolone were tested using a double-blind, placebo-controlled design.
 The first-single-then-multiple doses design was used in two studies, one being double-blind, placebo-controlled (12 volunteers, 50, 200, and 500 mg/day), and another open-label study (6-volunteers, 300 mg b.i.d.).
 The excretion pathways and pharmacokineticswere studied on 6 male volunteers receiving single oral 300mg dose of [14C]-ganaxolone.
 The differences in ganaxolone pharmacokinetics among sexes were tested in double-blind, single oral dose (300 or 900 mg), cross-over trial involving 8 males and 9 females.
 Finally, the seventh study assessed influence of food on absorption of ganaxolone, using different formulations (24 volunteers).

-These studies showed that ganaxolone in beta-cyclodextrin formulations has linear pharmacokinetics at the doses tested with rapid absorption and bi-exponential elimination, characterized by shorter initial, and a long terminal half-life (18-28 hours and 37-70 hours, respectively); reports with a newer formulation state a 7-10 hr initial half-life [58].
+These studies showed that ganaxolone in beta-cyclodextrin formulations has linear pharmacokinetics at the doses tested with rapid absorption and bi-exponential elimination, characterized by shorter initial, and a long terminal half-life (18-28 hours and 37-70 hours, respectively); reports with a newer formulation state a 7-10 hr initial half-life 58.
 The drug does not accumulate in the body after multiple doses.
 The safety of ganaxolone in these early studies was excellent.
 The only serious complaint of the volunteers was somnolence, but it was pronounced only after the highest doses (900, 1200 and 1500 mg), which could have been expected taking into account mechanism of action of ganaxolone.
 No serious adverse events were recorded in the phase I studies.

 Phase II studies

-The first clinical trial on adult patients was conducted on 52 adults with a history of complex partial seizures with or without secondary generalization, who have been withdrawn from antiepileptic drugs during diagnostic evaluation for surgical treatment of seizures [61].
+The first clinical trial on adult patients was conducted on 52 adults with a history of complex partial seizures with or without secondary generalization, who have been withdrawn from antiepileptic drugs during diagnostic evaluation for surgical treatment of seizures 61.
 The study was double blind, randomized, placebo controlled, and lasted for 8 days.
 The patients started to take orally either ganaxolone (500 mg t.i.d. on day 1 and 625 mg t.i.d. on days 2 to 8) or placebo only after plasma concentrations of previously used anti-convulsive drugs dropped to the levels less than 25% of lower limit of the therapeutic range.
 The primary measure of antiepileptic activity was duration of treatment before withdrawal from the trial.
 Fifty percent of the patients treated with ganaxolone completed the study, in comparison with 25% of the patients on placebo.
 However, the study was underpowered to prove significant difference(p=0.0795) in duration of treatment before withdrawal from the study due to one of the following: four seizures of any type except simple partial, three generalized tonic-clonic seizures in the patients who had such seizures before and one in the patients without such experience, and status epilepticus.
 Ganaxolone was well tolerated, with similar pattern and frequency of adverse events in the two groups.
 It was also observed that through plasma concentrations of ganaxolone did not correlate with anti-convulsive effect though most responders had trough levels above 20 ng/mL.